skiadas/AppliedStatsCourse/notes/measures_center.md

         Resembles the mean, but is not much affected by outliers.

 - NOTE: The book, and other resources, talk about the **mode**, referring to the "most frequent value".
 We will not use that term for this purpose in this class, but you should be aware of it.
 - One important consideration is how these measures behave to changes in the data.
-This is the notion of "resistance":
+This is the notion of "resistance" or "robustness":

     Resistant
-      ~ A measure is called *resistant*, if its value is not considerably affected by extreme changes to a few data values.
+      ~ A measure is called *resistant*, or *robust*, if its value is not considerably affected by extreme changes to a few data values.

         In particular, outliers can be considered as values that were near others but their value somehow changed radically.
 So resistant measures are not affected much by outliers.